victoriacheng15/website/blog/2022/12-14-react-hooks-useeffect/index.md

 }, []); // <-- see this array
 ```

-This hook accepts 2nd argument, which is the dependency array.
+This hook accepts a 2nd argument, which is the dependency array.
 It is to control when the hook is called.

-> **If the array is empty like the example above, it will only called once when the component is first rendered.**
+> **If the array is empty like the example above, it will only be called once when the component is first rendered.**

-### Both hooks has a value in their own array
+### Both hooks have a value in their arrays

-Let's what will happen if there are two useEffect hooks with different values in the array.
+Let's see what will happens if there are two useEffect hooks with different values in the array.

 ```js
 useEffect(() => {